Jakob Finci

-Jakob Finci (born 1 October 1943) is a prominent Bosnian Jew, former ambassador, and the current president of the Jewish Community of Bosnia and Herzegovina.
+Jakob Finci (born 1 October 1943) is a prominent Bosnian politician and ambassador, the current president of the Jewish Community of Bosnia and Herzegovina.

 Early life

 Finci was born to a Sephardic Jewish family on 1 October 1943 in the WWII-era Rab concentration camp.

 Career

-A lawyer by training, Jakob Finci became member of the Presidency of the Jewish Community in Sarajevo in 1990, and in this capacity worked on humanitarian activities during the war in Sarajevo.
+A lawyer by profession, Finci became member of the Presidency of the Jewish Community in Sarajevo in 1990, and in this capacity worked on humanitarian activities during the war in Sarajevo.
 In August 1995, Finci was elected president of the Jewish Community of Bosnia and Herzegovina.
 Finci is a founding member - and current president - of the Inter-Religious Council of Bosnia and Herzegovina, which was established in 1997.
 Its membership reflects the country’s Islamic, Christian, and Jewish communities.

 Finci was also president of the Constitutional Commission of the Federation of Bosnia and Herzegovina, director of the Civil Service Agency of Bosnia and Herzegovina, as well as ambassador to Switzerland and non-resident ambassador to Liechtenstein.

 As a respected public figure, Finci was elected in 2000 to chair the national committee charged with the establishment of a truth and reconciliation commission.
 Two years later, he was appointed Director of the Civil Service Agency of Bosnia and Herzegovina.
 However, his political ambitions were thwarted when he learned that, being Jewish, he was unable to run for president.